-- F. A certificate of occupancy or final inspection shall not be issued to an ADU or JADU prior to the certificate of occupancy or final inspection for the primary dwelling. - G. Utilities for detached ADUs shall be installed underground if the utility connections for the primary dwelling are underground.
-Separate utility meters from the primary dwelling shall not be required for JADUs and attached ADUs less than 800 sq. ft. in floor area. - H. Deed Restriction.
-Prior to issuance of any building permit for an ADU or JADU, a deed restriction, approved by the City, shall be recorded with the County Recorder's Office, which shall run with the land and be binding upon any future owners, heirs, or assigns, and that include the pertinent restrictions and limitations for the ADU or JADU including the following: - The prohibition on the conversion of all or a portion of the ADU or JADU to living space of the primary dwelling without prior City approval and applicable permits; - 4.2.The prohibition on the rental of the ADU or JADU for periods of less than 30 days; - 2.3.
-The prohibition on the sale of the ADU or JADU separately from the primary dwelling consistent with § 17.54.060.C; - 3.4.
-Restriction on the size and attributes (e.g. number of bedrooms) of the ADU and/or JADU and primary dwelling to what was approved by the City pursuant to this Chapter including limitations to the OWTS. - 4.
-For ADUs proposed within 125 feet of the bluff edge that require the construction of a new structure, result in an expansion of an existing structure, or require repair or improvements to an existing structure to the extent that it constitutes a replacement structure pursuant to section 13252 of Title 14, California Administrative Code, a prohibition on the development of bluff or shoreline protective devices to protect the ADU from bluff retreat, erosion, or other coastal hazards in the future.
+- dwelling shall not be required for JADUs and attached ADUs less than 800 sq. ft. in floor area. - H. Deed Restriction.
+Prior to issuance of any building permit for an ADU or JADU, a deed restriction, approved by the City, shall be recorded with the County Recorder's Office, which shall run with the land and be binding upon any future owners, heirs, or assigns, and that include the pertinent restrictions and limitations for the ADU or JADU including the following: - 1.
+The prohibition on the conversion of all or a portion of the ADU or JADU to living space of the primary dwelling without prior City approval and applicable permits; - 2.
+The prohibition on the rental of the ADU or JADU for periods of less than 30 days; - 3.
+The prohibition on the sale of the ADU or JADU separately from the primary dwelling consistent with § 17.54.060.C; - 4.
+Restriction on the size and attributes (e.g. number of bedrooms) of the ADU and/or JADU and primary dwelling to what was approved by the City pursuant to this Chapter including limitations to the OWTS.